What to do if you’ve lost your vaccine card

 At your first vaccination appointment, you should have received a CDC vaccination card that tells you what COVID-19 vaccine you received, the date you received it and where you received it.

-You will need to bring your vaccination card with you to your second vaccination appointment if your received the Pfizer or Moderna vaccine.
+You will need to bring your vaccination card with you to your second vaccination appointment if you received the Pfizer or Moderna vaccine.
 Johnson & Johnson is a one-shot vaccine.

 I lost my COVID-19 vaccine card!
 What do I do?